 So here I am, lying on the couch, while a stunningly attractive woman strokes and generally coaxes me to perform, so she can collect my sample.

 genetics, human genetics and I was created in one of their laboratories.
 At seventeen I am an example of genetic and by extension, physical perfection.
 Perfectly proportioned features, at just six foot and lightly muscled, I was bred to an exact specification.
 I am Fair, blonde hair, blue eyes, pale skin.
 Mathew is Auburn, red hair, green eyes.
 It all depends on trends, if fair babies are in demand I will be milked more.
 Gen-Corp has computers that track these trends so there are always enough Adam’s to fulfil demand.

-“Oh, you are a good boy,” she coo’s, as I pick up my book to distract myself from what she’s doing.
+‘Oh, you are a good boy,’ she coos, as I pick up my book to distract myself from what she’s doing.

-“Well done sweetheart,” she bends and kisses my forehead, as I try my level best to focus on my book.
+‘Well done, sweetheart.’
+She bends and kisses my forehead, as I try my level best to focus on my book.

-Where the ground floor is made up of leisure and dining space this floor is split between administrative offices and the Mothers private quarters.
+Where the ground floor is made up of leisure and dining space this floor is split between administrative offices and the Mothers’ private quarters.
 I am not supposed to be up here and will have to answer some pretty difficult questions if I am caught.

-I sneak along the corridor occasionally peering into the deserted offices or listening out for the sound of someone coming.
+I sneak along the corridor occasionally peering into the deserted offices or listening for the sound of someone coming.
 Fortunately, no one is around.
-I creep along until I find one of the doors to the Mothers rooms lodged open by some dirty clothes.
+I creep along until I find one of the doors to the Mothers’ rooms lodged open by some dirty clothes.
 Despite the fact that they are always telling us to be clean and tidy some of them can be quite messy.

 I enter the room like a ninja and start carefully rummaging through the pockets of the discarded clothes searching for a key card that will allow me to get through one of the external doors into the gardens.

 I re-enter the room to find my Mother there waiting for me.
-“Sweetheart, where have you been, I thought you were reading your book?”
-A look of curiosity upon her face, my book in her hand.
+‘Sweetheart, where have you been, I thought you were reading your book?’ a look of curiosity upon her face, my book in her hand.

-“Adam, why didn’t you join in with the other boys today?”
+‘Adam, why didn’t you join in with the other boys today?’

-She looks at me waiting for a verbal reason and a sigh escapes my lips.
-“I don’t know I wanted to but…I just I had a lot on my mind I guess.”
-I shrug again, this time trying not to give anything away under her scrutiny.
+She looks at me waiting, a sigh escapes my lips.
+‘I don’t know.
+I wanted to but…I just I had a lot on my mind I guess,’ giving a shrug again, this time trying not to give anything away under her scrutiny.

 A cacophony of noise assaults my ears as I enter the dining room.
 I stop to take in the ornate plaster and freezes that decorate the walls.
 The stately home that we live in with its grand elegant decorations taken from a bygone age never fails to amaze me.
 It’s such a calm refined contrast to the chaos and drama of its residents, as the boys boisterously eat their dinner.
 Mother kisses me on the cheek before walking across the polished wooden floor to the table that all the Mothers sit at.